4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

 - Debug mode: on means that the Flask debugger is running.
 This is useful during development because it gives us detailed error messages when something goes wrong, which makes it easier to troubleshoot problems.

-- The application runs locally on the URL http://127.0.0.1:5000/, 127.0.0.1 is the IP representing your computer's localhost and :5000 is the port number.
+- The application runs locally on the URL `http://127.0.0.1:5000/`, *127.0.0.1* is the IP representing your computer's localhost and *:5000* is the port number.

-Now open a browser and type the URL http://127.0.0.1:5000; you will receive the string Hello, World! in response.
+Now open a browser and type the URL `http://127.0.0.1:5000`; you will receive the string `Hello, World!` in response.
 This confirms that your application is running correctly.

 You now have a small Flask web application.
 You have run your application and displayed information in the web browser.
 Next, you will use the HTML files in your application.

-### **Step 3:** Using HTML templates
+### Step 3: Using HTML templates

 Currently, your application only displays a simple message without HTML.
 Web applications primarily use HTML to display information to the visitor, so you will now work to incorporate a HTML file into your application, which can be displayed in the web browser.

-Flask provides a render_template() helper function that allows the use of the Jinja template engine.
-This will make managing HTML much easier by writing your HTML code in .html files, in addition to using logic in your HTML code.
+Flask provides a `render_template()` helper function that allows the use of the Jinja template engine.
+This will make managing HTML much easier by writing your HTML code in `.html` files, in addition to using logic in your HTML code.
 You will use these HTML files, (templates), to create your web application.

 In this step, you will create your main Flask application in a new file.

-First, in your project directory, use your favorite text editor to create and edit your app.py file.
-Previously you have been using the app.py to write the code for your final model.
-To avoid confusions, now you will use a 'model.py' or a 'titanic.py' for that, and the app.py will exclusively be to build your web app.
+First, in your project directory, use your favorite text editor to create and edit your `app.py` file.
+Previously, you have been using the `app.py` to write the code for your final model.
+To avoid confusion, now you will use a `model.py` or a `titanic.py` for that, and the `app.py` will exclusively be to build your web app.
 This will host all the code you will use to create the application.

 In this new file, you will import the Flask object to create a Flask application instance, as you did before.
-You will also import the render_template() helper function that allows you to render HTML template files that exist in the templates folder you are about to create.
-The file will have a single view function that will be responsible for handling requests to the main / path.
+You will also import the `render_template()` helper function that allows you to render HTML template files that exist in the templates folder you are about to create.
+The file will have a single view function that will be responsible for handling requests to the main `/` path.
 Add the following content:

 ```py
 import numpy as np